kgashok/CCS/README.md

 # CCS

-## First Session
+## 15th Session - Nov 19, 2016
 ![Session1](/img/SessionNov2016.jpg)

 18+ attendees; Attempted FizzBuzz (C) and FizzBuzzPlus (Java).
 3 hour session.
 Participants were asked to practice TDD on a daily basis until they feel confident to be able to use it in their workplace.

 ## Important Takeaways